In cold weather months, hot cocoa is a must and this homemade recipe never disappoints.

-This rich and creamy hot chocolate recipes with cocoa powder is easy to make, and has intense chocolate flavor.
-Garnish with whipped cream or marshmallows for a cold weather treat!
+This rich and creamy hot chocolate recipe with cocoa powder is easy to make and has an intense chocolate flavor.
+Garnish with whipped cream or marshmallows for a cold-weather treat!

 I’ve tested all the different ways to make hot chocolate and settled on this method as the best.